qiyinwu/game-env/README.md

   --model MODEL           The VLM model to use (using LiteLLM syntax).
 Defaults to gpt-4o --enable-ui             Run the game with the agent UI enabled --max-steps MAX_STEPS   Maximum number of steps to run.
-Defaults to 15000
+Defaults to 15000 --fake-actions          Use random actions instead of calling LLM (Game Boy only, no API key required)

 DOS-specific options:
   --website-only           Just open the website without agent interaction